rishuk524/CWBClub/README.md

 In the project directory, you can run:

- >-  CWBClub is a coding organisation
+ >-  CWBClub is a coding organisation where you can learn code

 ### `npm start`